weatry/pattern/README.md

 ## ferry

+It's a system which is used to transport data from secure realm to unsecured realm and vice versa.
+During the transportation, the system needs to collect data first, validate and encrypt them next, and transport them to unsecured realm finally.

 __Step 1: Use chain of responsibility to separate DefaultExportProcessor's reponsibility__

 1. In DefaultExportProcessor, the instance of DataEncryptor has a close relationship with method encrypt(); the instance of PartitionWorker has a close relationship with method partition().
 These property won't be used in other method, so they should be extracted as a independent class.